 - If you want a great primer on Maximizers vs. Satisficers, Gretchen Rubin has a blog post all about them and this article from Psychologist World goes into the topic with even more depth.

-- Plus, you can hear the original segment where my maximizing tendencies came to light in Episode #156 when we were talking about how we were reducing the stress of our master bathroom renovation.
+- Plus, you can hear the original segment where my maximizing tendencies came to light in Episode #156 when we were talking about how we were reducing the stress of our bathroom renovation.

 - And if you have any “must do” suggestions for Costa Rica (specifically the region around Manuel Antonio National Park, please let us know!).
 We’re headed there for our first international family trip after Christmas and we’re psyched for some adventures!